addypy/datagovindia/README.md

 ```
 # Returns:
-Showing 5 of 25 results for : `Swachh Bharat Mission`
+5 of 25 results for : `Swachh Bharat Mission`

 ==================================================================================